Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

-Microsoft Double Key Encryption (DKE) is a feature of Microsoft 365 that allows you to protect your most sensitive data by encrypting data on the client computer before sending it to Microsoft servers.
+Microsoft Double Key Encryption (DKE) is a feature of Microsoft 365 that allows you to protect your most sensitive data by encrypting data on the client's computer before sending it to Microsoft servers.
 One of the keys used to encrypt remains under your control and makes the data unreadable by Microsoft.
-This key is kept inside your instance of Cosmian KMS which exposes the required API to integrate with Microsoft DKE.
+This key is kept inside your instance of Cosmian KMS, which exposes the required API to integrate with Microsoft DKE.

 See [How it works](#how-it-works) for details on the cryptographic process.